What it means to be a Church School

 Further details about what it means to be a church school can be found attached below (see PDF at bottom of page) as is our most recent church inspection report (completed in Spring 2010).

 All schools must conduct an act of collective worship, broadly Christian in nature each day.
-Worship is integral to the life and ethos of our school and is led by staff with contributions from pupils and visitors to the school, including Rev. Tony Pears, Rev. Lesley Leon and Rev. Canon Robin Ewbank.
+Worship is integral to the life and ethos of our school and is led by staff with contributions from pupils and visitors to the school, including Rev. Tony Pears and Rev. Lesley Leon.

-We hold 4 services in St. Mary’s Church each year.
-These are for Harvest, Christmas, Easter and our Leavers Service at the end of the summer term.
+We hold 4 services in St. Mary’s Church each year: Harvest, Christmas, Easter and our Leavers Service at the end of the summer term.
 We also support the church in their Harvest and Mothering Sunday Services.

 Our Collective Worship is planned to reflect the Church calendar, Christian Values, and individual situations which affect the school, in order to ensure compliance with our trust deed and the SIAMS Evaluation Schedule.
 We also make explicit our links to St Mary's Church – our rector and his team visit every week to lead worship as well as our termly Church worship.